oksanab91/repositories-search-asp-angularjs-app/README.md

 # GitHub Repositories Search App

 This is a Web application for searching GitHub repositories by repository name.<br>
+- The user types the repository he would like to search;
+- The page displays results as gallery items where each item shows repository name, owner's avatar and a bookmark button;
+- The user can move through the pages by clicking the “Next“ button.

-The solution uses GitHub APIs to retrieve the data.
+The solution uses GitHub APIs to retrieve the data and responsive web design patterns to render the result.

 ### Technologies : AngularJS, ASP.NET Core, Bootstrap